maudeve-it/The-Gate-Opener_SIM800L-testing-code/README.md

 # The-Gate-Opener-SIM800L-testing-code
-Arduino sketch code ised in testing SIM800 - video 3
+Arduino sketch code used testing SIM800 in video 3: https://youtu.be/i8BkrBgBeFA